thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step3.md

 ## Next

 Voila!
-In the next step, we will talk about Thanos Compactor, it's retention capabilities, and how it improves query efficiency and reduce the required storage size.
+In the next step, we will talk about Thanos Compactor, its retention capabilities, and how it improves query efficiency and reduce the required storage size.